Custom Wide Page Template for SME Tech

 But constant timthumb attacks are still annoying and use up resources with 404 page not found responses.

 Here’s a way to stop these annoying attacks at the front door, before they even get to WordPress.
-The following script shown below added to your website or blog .htaccess file will prevent nearly all timthumb RFI attacks from wasting server resources.
+Read more here.

 Googlebot Error with WPOnlineStore Plugin

 Googlebot triggers a PHP Fatal Error ‘function.require‘ error causing the bot to receive a “500” internal server error when trying to crawl the pages created by the WordPress WPOnlineStore plugin.
 In my previous post I mentioned this ongoing problem.
 Today I can provide some additional information.

 The problem is not unique to my shop site; initial searches of the internet found only a few references to this problem. for the past two days the hosting company server engineers have been looking into the problem, unfortunately without any success.
 After disabling.
 Read the fill article here.

 Our Website Server Has a Problem